 Build First

 Build continuously and build often.
-When designing your application consider how to use Grunt and other tools to continuously build your project.
-You’ll find error early.
+When designing your application, consider how to use Grunt and other tools to continuously build your project.
+You’ll find errors early.

 Continuous Integration

 Continuous Integration is similar to build first.
-In a corporate environment all your shared code is built often.
+In a corporate environment, all your shared code is built often.
 The end result is you no longer have to fear breaking interfaces.
-Other applications that relay on your shared code will break during the nightly build.
+Other applications that rely on your shared code will break during the nightly build.
 Fear of breaking interfaces leads to technical debt and eventually a complete re-write.
 Internet Explorer is a good case study for what happens when you fear breaking interfaces.

 Continuous Deployment

 DevOps is an emerging approach designed to reduce friction between the developer and operations processes.
-Continuous deployment to production also reduces risk because many smaller changes is less risky than fewer large changes.
+Continuous deployment to production also reduces risk because many smaller changes are less risky than fewer but larger changes.
 This approach leads to automation, removing the human element, resulting in further reduced risk.

 Continuous Improvement

 Managing the version of development tools and keeping component versions in sync requires continuous touching of all code.
-When a new version of a micro library is introduced to the echo system then all applications are immediately updated to this new version.
-When a new technique is discovered then making the effort to implement this technique uniformly lowers technical debt.
-All of the small changes required to achieve uniformity helps avoid unplanned rewrites and forgotten code.
+When a new version of a micro library is introduced to the ecosystem, all applications are immediately updated to this new version.
+When a new technique is discovered, making the effort to implement this technique uniformly lowers technical debt.
+All of the small changes required to achieve uniformity help avoid unplanned rewrites and forgotten code.